openkim/kusp/README.md

 This loop lets you iterate on potentials in pure Python while keeping interoperability with existing KIM tooling and C++ simulators.

+Looking for heavier models?
+Check `docs/nequip_example.md` for the NequIP walkthrough and `docs/jax_example.md` for the JAX MD flow—both follow the exact same steps.

 ## Citation
 If you use KUSP in your research, or find it useful, please cite the following paper, [accessible here](https://openreview.net/forum?id=lQAnpCF7nq).